zweyuya/mental-health-chatbot/README.md

-# Mental Health Chatbot — Automated ML Pipeline
+# Mental Health Chatbot - Automated MLOps + NLP Pipeline

 An end-to-end serverless mental health support chatbot built on AWS with a fully automated MLOps pipeline.
 The system detects user emotions using DistilBERT, generates empathetic responses using T5, and automatically redeploys when new conversation data is collected.